-When the Greek captive Polibius was brought to Rome from Rhodes some 160 years before Horace he saw and recorded what in his opinion was a relatively solid religious tradition in Rome.
+When the Greek historian Polibius was brought to Rome from Rhodes some 160 years before Horace he saw and recorded what he felt was a relatively solid religious tradition in Rome.
 This, in his opinion, was the basis of Roman superiority over other nations: According to him, that which in other nations would have been considered humble superstition was regarded in Rome as the foundation of the state.
 He also remarked about the great deal of ritual and pomp which the state itself encouraged so that the relatively illiterate masses might be held in check by their religious fear both in public and private life.

-Amongst this hotchpotch of religions there was Christianity which started as a decidedly minor cult but which slowly grew with time, especially when the old gods failed to improve Rome’s fortunes against the barbarian hoards pushing at its borders.
+Among this mass of religions there was Christianity which started as a decidedly minor cult of Jewish inspiration but which slowly grew with time, especially when the old gods failed to improve Rome’s fortunes against the barbarian hoards pushing at its borders.
 At different times Christianity itself was blamed for Rome’s growing misfortunes.
-Competing against other cults such as Mithraism and the Apollo-Sun god “Sol Invictu”, Christianity finally won the day, destroyed other altars and single handedly led the citizens of Rome into the dark ages.
+Competing against other cults such as Mithraism and the Apollo-Sun god “Sol Invictu”, Christianity finally won the day, destroyed other altars and single-handedly led the citizens of Rome into the middle ages.

 The hotchpotch of religions was actually rendered possible because the Indo-European divinities such as Saturn, Jupiter, Juno and Minerva could be regarded as being both international and local.
 This was achieved by creating local liturgy and ceremonies to fit local (Roman) culture and identity.
-Even the Roman individual could attend to both the public gods, which were part of his Roman identity and his personal gods, which formed part of his personal identity.
+Roman individuals could attend to both the public gods, which were part of Roman identity and personal gods, which formed part of his/her personal identity.

 This leads us to ponder the fact that there was no general written base or theology.
 This allowed an enormous adaptability of the complete pantheon of foreign divinities to Roman needs and allowed them to be incorporated within the identity of “Romanity” as a whole.